+To practice medicine in the U.S., anesthesiologists must obtain licensure in the state they wish to work in.
+Requirements can vary by state.
 For example, to receive a California license, candidates can complete an online application to provide a full record of their medical education.

+Another optional step an anesthesiologist can take is getting board certified.
 The American Board of Anesthesiology clarified the appeal of certification: “Physicians, healthcare institutions, insurers and quality organizations look for board certification as a measure of a physician’s ability to provide quality healthcare within a given specialty.”

 Initial certification requires you to sit for three exams.
-After completing a subspecialty fellowship, you can sit for a final computerized exam and receive full certification.
+After completing a subspecialty fellowship, you can sit for a final exam and receive full certification.

-According to Main Residency Match statistics, 2706 candidates competed for the 1460 available positions in anesthesiology residency programs (PGY-1 entry).
+According to Main Residency Match statistics, 2,691 candidates competed for the 1,509 available anesthesiology residency program positions(PGY-1 entry).
 Data from other specialties can show you how hard it is to become an anesthesiologist in comparison:

 While dermatology and neurology are more competitive than anesthesiology, the other specialties on this list are less competitive.

-According to the Bureau of Labor Statistics, the mean annual wage for anesthesiologists is $331,190.
+According to the Bureau of Labor Statistics, the mean annual wage for anesthesiologists is $302,970.
 However, the annual wage you can expect to earn can be higher or lower depending on where you work.

-Before starting the process, it’s recommended to consult with residency programs in anesthesiology.
-The med school curriculum is too broad to understand the specifics.
-Evaluating residency programs can offer a glimpse into life as an anesthesiologist.
+How can you be sure that anesthesiology is right for you?
+Before starting the process, it’s recommended to consult with anesthesiology residency programs.
+The med school curriculum is broad – evaluating residency programs can offer a glimpse into life as an anesthesiologist.

 As the Department of Anesthesiology at Johns Hopkins University puts it: “Whatever interests you within the field of medicine, there is a way to incorporate it within a career in anesthesiology.”